 Most people have their hot water heater set too high.
 Keep your water heater set to somewhere between 110°F and 120°F for better efficiency.

 If your furniture is covering all your heat registers, you have rugs over floor vents, and stuff in front of radiators, you likely turn the heat up more often than necessary.
 Blocking heat registers makes your heating system work harder, therefore less efficiently.
 Blocking heat also likely means you turn up your heat more often and higher than necessary.
 Make sure your furniture and other belongings aren’t blocking your heat vents.
 Also, be sure to vacuum out registers and vents every month to make sure they’re clear so they can transmit heat efficiently.

 Your furnace filter should be changed every month during heating periods.
-During off season, check it regularly and change it every 3 months during light use.
+During the off-season, check it regularly and change it every 3 months during light use.
 Check and clean the filter on your heat pump monthly.

 Preventative maintenance and regular cleanings keep your heating system running at top efficiency.
 Also, 50% of heating repairs are the result of no maintenance.
 Be sure to schedule your annual tune-ups with a qualified heating professional to ensure annual savings, and improve the longevity of your system.